Matrix-valued orthogonal polynomials related to the quantum analogue of $(SU(2) \times SU(2), \text{diag})$: Matrix-valued orthogonal polynomials related to the quantum analogue of (SU(2) x SU(2), SU(2))

 The $2 \times 2$ matrix-valued polynomials $P^{+}_{n}$ are solutions to the matrix-valued $q$-difference equation $DP^{+}_{n,1} = P^{+}_{n} \Lambda_n$.
 Here $D= M(z) \eta_q + M(z^{-1}) \eta_{q^{-1}}$ is the restriction of the conjugated $D_1 + D_2$ to the $+1$-eigenspace of $J$.
 The explicit expressions for $M(z)$ and $\Lambda_n$ are

-These results are $q$-analogues of some of the results given in \cite[\S 8.3]{KoelvPR12}.
-Note moreover that $W_-(0)$ is a multiple of the identity, so that the commutant of $W_-$ equals the commuting algebra of Tirao \cite{Tira15}.
+These results are $q$-analogues of some of the results given in \cite[\S 8.3]{KoelvPR12}, see also \cite{PachZ}.
+Note moreover that $W_-(0)$ is a multiple of the identity, so that the commutant of $W_-$ equals the commuting algebra of Tirao and Zurri\'an \cite{Tira15}, see also \cite{KR15}.
 Since the commutant is trivial, the weight $W_-$ is irreducible, which can also be checked directly.